FabianPlum/SMILify/README.md

 ```
 from numpy import bool_ as bool
 from numpy import int_ as int
-from numpy import complex_ as int
+from numpy import complex_ as complex
 from numpy import unicode_ as unicode
 from numpy import str_ as str
 from numpy import float_ as float